Treeki/LayoutStudio/README.markdown

 ### Implemented Features ###
-- BRLYT reading (materials are not yet fully implemented)
+- BRLYT reading, writing (writing is not fully tested yet)
 - Simple API for manipulating layout files from other code
 - Wii filesystem API (currently only supports U8 archives)

 ### Planned Features ###
-- BRLYT writing (partially done)
 - BRLAN reading/writing
 - Graphical interface for editing layouts and animations
 - Rendering of layouts using OpenGL and Dolphin's GX emulation